 Surprisingly, nearly half of the adult population (46%) place a greater importance on being part of an ethical company than on just earning a higher income.

 Those aged 25-34 were most likely to agree with this sentiment, and is even more pronounced among those in the environmental and energy sectors, where 65% share this opinion.
-A substantial majority (62%) of adults prioritise achieving a better balance between work and personal life over a higher salary.
+A substantial majority (62%) of adults prioritise achieving a better, more healthy work-life balance over a higher salary.

 Additionally, over half of the respondents (53%) show a preference for companies offering remote working options for at least part of the workweek.